 - it takes as input: the key of the source results table, the maximum number of results to fetch, the key of the destination results table and the sandbox ID for the destination table

 - the sandbox ID is required to bypass the per-IP cap on results submissions, since most probably we’re gonna submit a lot of results in a short period of time from the same IP

 - based on the key of the source table it fetches its raw (not aggregated) contents, nicely formatted as HTML (something like this).
 This is done via an AJAX call and the response is parsed using jQuery, extracting the list of tests and the individual test results

 - based on the list of tests and the individual results previously extracted, an interactive table is displayed that allows excluding irrelevant results

 - the non-excluded results are submitted to Browserscope using the AIR-specific air.HTMLLoader object

 - results are submitted one-by-one, asynchronously, using a pool of HTMLLoader instances

 Wrapping it up

-Now that the cleanup is completed, you can see what CSS Regions features are supported in which browsers and run the tests yourself, over on our gitHub page, just as before.
+Now that the cleanup is completed, you can see what CSS Regions features are supported in which browsers and run the tests yourself, just as before.

 If there’s one important thing this clean-up/refactor taught me, is that when you know you’re (ab)using a technology, you’d better be prepared for the moment you’ll hit the hard wall of limitations you knew existed from the very beginning.
 And also, as long as it gets the job done, no technology should be discarded just because it doesn’t seem appropriate.
 Oh, and most of the times, the path you already know is usually the shortest.